1. Know your facts. You’re gonna need them.

 Beware of the hidden non-vegan potholes out there, ready to trip you up.

-There are a few things that you may not automatically question that aren’t vegan at all – you might want to double-check your cosmetics, your sweets, your alcohol and your cleaning products, to name just a few.
+There are a few things that you may not automatically question that aren’t vegan at all – you might want to double-check your cosmetics, your sweets, your alcohol and your cleaning products, for example.

 On the flip side, there’s tonnes that you wouldn’t imagine being vegan that actually is (Oreos, I’m looking at you).
 Take a look at these ‘accidentally’ vegan products – you might be pleasantly surprised.